Super-Protocol/docs/docs/marketplace/guides/upload.md

 ### GGML format

-Models in the GGML formal are quantized as well.
+Models in the GGML formal are often quantized as well.

 Choose one BIN and all other files and place them in a separate directory.
 For example: